Alexey Kurakin: Biography

 The younger brother of Alexander Borisovich Kurakin, who was brought up together with the crown prince Pavel Petrovich (future emperor Paul I) and this relationship was bound to take off his career in senior government positions, which began in the early days of Paul.
-From 1775 to 1776 he studied at the Leiden University.
+From 1775 to 1776 he studied at Leiden University.
 In 1777 he received the title of chamber junker.

-In 1793 he was granted a chamberlain, in 1795 promoted to secret advisers; on 4 December 1796 he was appointed Prosecutor General; a few days later, on 19 December, he received the Order of Saint Alexander Nevsky and took the post of Chief Director of Assignation Bank.
+In 1793 he was granted a chamberlain, in 1795 promoted to a secret adviser; on 4 December 1796 he was appointed Prosecutor General; a few days later, on 19 December, he received the Order of Saint Alexander Nevsky and took the post of Chief Director of the Russian Assignation Bank.
 Being a procurator-general, he collected a "laid commission" – three books of laws on criminal, civil and state affairs, and re-established a school of junkers from the nobility under the Senate to train them in jurisprudence.
 On 5 April 1797 he was granted the rank of Active Privy Councillor, and on 19 December that year he was awarded the Order of Saint Andrew the First Called.
-Nevertheless, he fell into disgrace of the Emperor: on 8 August 1798 he was dismissed from the post of procurator-general; appointed as the senator, which meant an unconditional downgrade, and soon completely removed from public affairs.
+Nevertheless, he fell into disgrace with the Emperor: on 8 August 1798 he was dismissed from the post of procurator-general; appointed as a senator, which meant an unconditional downgrade, and soon completely removed from public affairs.
 His brother Alexander also fell into disgrace.

 He was again called up for public service by Alexander I; on 4 February 1802 he was appointed Little Russian Governor-General.
 He was in office for about six years; during this time he spent a canal on the river Ostyor, took care of public education and public health.
 Mikhail Speransky began his career with Alexei Borisovich; first as Kurakin's personal secretary, later adopted by the patron in the Senate office.

-Since 1804, Alexey Kurakin is a member of the Permanent Council; often served as chairman.
+Since 1804, Alexey Kurakin has been a member of the Permanent Council; often served as chairman.
 After the Peace of Tilsit, he received from Napoleon a large cross of the Order of the Legion of Honour.

 From 1807 to 1810, the Minister of the Interior.
-Being in this position, he arranged for the Main Board of Manufactures and founded the Northern Mail (the New Saint Petersburg Newspaper).
+Being in this position, he arranged for the Main Board of Manufacturers and founded the Northern Mail (the New Saint Petersburg Newspaper).
 In 1808 he was awarded the highest award of Denmark – the Order of the Elephant.

-Kurakin played a role during Ottoman plague epidemic which hit Odessa in the autumn 1812.
+Kurakin played a role during the Ottoman plague epidemic which hit Odessa in the autumn of 1812.
 Dismissive of any attempt to forge a compromise between quarantine requirements and free trade, Prince Kurakin (the Saint Petersburg-based High Commissioner for Sanitation) countermanded Richelieu's orders.

-After leaving the post – again in the State Council.
+After leaving the post, again in the State Council.
 Since 1821, Chairman of the Department of State Economy of the State Council.
 Since 1826, the Chancellor of Russian orders.
 Member of the Supreme Criminal Court of the Decembrists.